 In taxable accounts, both dividends and interest from U.S. stocks and bonds or other U.S. debt are included in calculating Canadian taxable income on a gross basis.
-Where US withholding tax has been paid, Canada allows a credit for the U.S. tax paid (or the proportion of your Canadian tax attributable to income from the U.S., if less) from your Canadian taxes otherwise payable.
-In addition,
+Where U.S. withholding tax has been paid, Canada allows a credit for the U.S. tax paid (or the proportion of your Canadian tax attributable to income from the U.S., if less) from your Canadian taxes otherwise payable.
+In addition, if the amount of U.S. tax paid for the year exceeds the applicable Canadian tax, the excess U.S. tax may be deductible from your Canadian taxable income.

-U.S. and Canadian Tax on Capital Gains From U.S. Stocks or Bonds
+U.S. and Canadian tax on capital gains from U.S. stocks or bonds

-A Canadian resident is not generally subject to U.S. tax on gains from U.S. stocks or bonds unless the investor has a greater than 5 per cent interest in a U.S. corporation, and the U.S. corporation's principal assets derived their value from U.S. real estate; such as U.S. real estate companies or mining companies.
+A Canadian resident is not generally subject to U.S. tax on gains from U.S. stocks or bonds unless the investor has a greater than 5 per cent interest in a U.S. corporation, and the U.S. corporation's principal assets derived their value from U.S. real estate, such as U.S. real estate companies or mining companies.